Analytics

 Qualifications & Certifications Required

-• COSHH (Control of Substances Hazardous to Health) certification—required for chemical handling in professional settings.
+• COSHH (Control of Substances Hazardous to Health) awareness for chemical handling roles.

 Key Employers & Industry in London